 NOTICE: This heater is intended for use as supplemental heat.
 Use this heater along with your primary heating system.
 Do not install this heater as your primary heat source.
-If you have a central heating system, you may run system's circulating blower while using log heater.
-This will help circulate the heat from your log heater throughout the house.
+If you have a central heating system, you may run system's circulating blower while using heater.
+This will help circulate the heat throughout the house.
 In the event of a power outage, you can use this heater as your primary heat source.